indigo-astronomy/indigo/indigo_drivers/wheel_qhy/README.md

 * QHY CFW1/2/3  filter wheels

-Single device is present on startup (no hot-plug support).
+Single device is present on the first startup (no hot-plug support).
+Additional devices can be configured on runtime.

 ## Supported platforms